-During testing, you are expected to actively proctor and focus your full attention on students at all times to confirm they are working independently.
+During testing, you are expected to actively proctor (e.g., circulating the room) and focus your full attention on students at all times to confirm they are working independently.
 This means ensuring students are NOT involved in questionable activities.
 Ensure that all student desks are free of any prohibited materials and that all prohibited aids have been removed or covered.
 Refer to Sections 2.2 and 2.3 for information on prohibited activities and prohibited materials.